Muhajir cuisine

-Muhajir cuisine refers to the food and culinary style of the Muhajir people in Pakistan, Muslim immigrants originally from India who migrated to Pakistan following the partition of India.
+Muhajir cuisine refers to the food and culinary style of the Muhajir people in Pakistan, the descendants of Muslim migrants from India who migrated to Pakistan following the partition of India.
 Most Muhajirs have traditionally been based in Karachi, hence the city being known for Muhajir tastes in its cuisine.
 This cuisine has a rich tradition of many distinct and local ways of cooking.
 Muhajirs clung to their old established habits and tastes, including a numberless variety of dishes and beverages.

 This cuisine has been greatly affected by the urban culture of Muhajirs, and the Muhajir culinary dishes are mostly prepared by modern cooking appliances.

 Origins

 Muhajir cuisine is originally a blend of Uttar Pradesh, Bengali, Delhi, Hyderabadi, Bihari and Rajasthani cuisines.
 It is mostly the same as the cuisine of North Indian populations who adopted it from the Mughals.
+With the Muhajir peoples integration into Karachi, many local cuisines were fused into the Muhajir cuisine.

 Style of cooking

 There are many styles of cooking used by Muhajirs.
 Modern methods such as cooking on gas cookers are the most famous.
 Tandoori style of cooking involves use of the tandoor.
 The Tandoori style is mostly used by Muhajirs from Rajasthan, Delhi and Agra where the tandoor is thought to be originated.
 A tandoor may be used to bake many different types of flatbread.
 Some of the most common are tandoori roti, tandoori naan, tandoori laccha paratha, missi roti, laffa, and tandoori kulcha.